RexarX/DatsCity/README.md

 ## About The Project

 Solution for gamathon by DatsTeam.
+Unfortunately game solving algorithm is not finished.

 ## Getting Started